 1 Dark Chocolate - I used dark chocolate covered almonds with sea salt (optional)

-Homemade Strawberry Jam - make this the day before so it has time to cool in the fridge .
-Feel free to use store bought jam but this is a delicious and a healthier option and it's fun to tell people it's homemade!
+Homemade Strawberry Jam - make this the day before so it has time to cool in the fridge (optional but recommended!) feel free to use store bought jam but this is delicious and a healthier option and it's fun to tell people it's homemade :)

-Strawberry Jam Ingredients (thanks to Tasty as Fit for this jam recipe, I love her!)
+Strawberry Jam Ingredients (thanks to Tasty as Fit for this Recipe, I love her!):

 4 c.
 Strawberries (one carton) rinsed and hulled (this video will show you how to hull a strawberry, I like using the straw method)